Robert Jones (offensive lineman): Miami Dolphins

 Following the 2021 NFL draft, Jones signed with the Miami Dolphins as an undrafted free agent and made the final roster for the season following roster cuts in August.
 He made his NFL debut in Week 2 of the 2021 season against the Buffalo Bills.

 Jones got his first NFL start at right tackle on January 9, 2022, during the last week of the 2021 NFL regular season against the New England Patriots.

 On August 31, 2023, Jones was placed on injured reserve.
 He was activated on October 14.

 Jones re-signed with the Dolphins on a one-year deal on March 10, 2024.

 Dallas Cowboys

 On March 11, 2025, Jones signed a one-year, $4.75 million contract with the Dallas Cowboys.
 He suffered a broken bone in his neck during training camp and was placed on season-ending injured reserve on August 8.

+San Francisco 49ers

+On March 24, 2026, Jones signed with the San Francisco 49ers on a one-year, $2 million contract.
+On August 30, he was released.